-- Related services personnel will need access to schools to conduct in-person assessments and access student records.
-A Related Services staff member will transition to no more than 3 schools per day unless there is an imminent circumstance. - Related services personnel will have the option to work between two and five days per week at assigned school locations before, during, or after school hours and on Saturdays with principal approval for outside contractual hours and access to the site to conduct in-person assessments. - Related services personnel will use approved disinfectants to clean chairs, tables, and all supplies used before and after each appointment.
+• Related services personnel will need access to schools to conduct in-person assessments and access student records.
+A Related Services staff member will transition to no more than 3 schools per day unless there is an imminent circumstance.

+- Related services personnel will have the option to work at assigned school locations before school, after school, or on Saturdays, with the site administrator's approval to access the building, and with direct supervisor's approval to work outside contractual hours with pay. - Related services personnel will use approved disinfectants to clean chairs, tables, and all supplies used before and after each appointment.